pkholland/mutantspider/examples/hello_spider/README.md

 <h2>Hello Spider</h2>

-Simple example of a project using mutantspider tools to build a web page that contains an element that whose behavior is implemented by some C++ code.
+Simple example of a project using mutantspider tools to build a web page that contains an element whose behavior is implemented by some C++ code.

 <b>Getting Started:</b>